zvyn/CModuleForPython/README.md

 -------------

 This is a proof-of-concept for using a function from the C++-STL on PyObjects.
-You can find a iterator-class for a PySequence as well as a wrapper for std::binary_search in there (see for a short usage).
+You can find a iterator-class for a PySequence as well as a wrapper for std::binary_search in there (see below for a short usage).

 I got the idea to write a own iterator-class from doomster at http://stackoverflow.com/a/16375061/2349767.